ouifi/ouifi.dev/content/posts/what-is-a-server.md

 date: 2022-02-20
 draft: true
 Toc: true
 description: "An exploration of the modern word \"server\".
 Learn why we use this word, its origins, and why it confuses.
-Approachable for the layperson but hopefully instills further curiosity in the technical mind. "
+Approachable for the layperson but hopefully instills further curiosity in the technical mind."
+tags:
+  - tech
+  - language
 ---

+{{% draft_message %}}

 # What is a server?